-In Cooking with the Texas Poets Laureate, the editors, all members of Dr. Paul Ruffin’s 2014 graduate Editing/Publishing class, solicited recipes and food-related poetry and prose from Texas Poet Laureates of this millennia.
+In Cooking with the Texas Poets Laureate, the editors, solicited recipes and food-related poetry and prose from Texas Poet Laureates of this millennia.
 The result is a most unusual gathering of personalities equally comfortable with the spatula or the pen.

-ELIZABETH ETHREDGE, who lives in The Woodlands, Texas, is a CIED graduate student minoring in English at SHSU.
-Joanna Baker, Matthew Bennett, Reina Shay Broussard, Gary Horton, Julian Kindred, and all in the English graduate program at SHSU, were members of Dr. Paul Ruffin’s Editing/Publishing Practicum (Spring 2014), which produced this book.
+ELIZABETH ETHREDGE, is a CIED graduate student minoring in English at SHSU.
+Joanna Baker, Matthew Bennett, Reina Shay Broussard, Gary Horton, and Julian Kindred, are English graduate students at SHSU, and were members of Dr. Paul Ruffin’s Editing/Publishing Practicum (Spring 2014), which produced this book.

 978-1-68003-020-4 paper $22.95 978-1-68003-021-1 ebook 7x9.
 160 pp. Cooking.
 January

 German and Japanese Prisoners of War at Camp Huntsville, Texas, 1942-1945

 Camp Huntsville was one of the first and largest POW camps constructed in America during World War II.
 Located roughly eight miles east of Huntsville, Texas, in Walker County, the camp was built in 1942 and opened for prisoners the following year.
 The camp served as a model site for POW installations across the country and set a high standard for the treatment of prisoners.